Project: Main Avenue Reconstruction Project

 - If you miss your exit turn, never stop.
 Continue counterclockwise around the roundabout until you’ve reached your exit.

 - When exiting the roundabout, you will always make a right-hand turn at your exit.

 Crews will be working on landscaping in the southeast 2nd Street South intersection through October.
 Based on manufacturing schedules, temporary traffic signals were installed at 4th Street South and Broadway intersections.
 The permanent traffic signals will be installed in the spring as well as additional landscaping throughout next summer in the first phase project limits.

 The two-year makeover of Main Avenue in downtown Fargo is a joint project between the NDDOT and City of Fargo to transform this gateway into a safe, accessible and beautiful passageway to and through the heart of Fargo.

-The project will improve 50 – 60-year-old underground infrastructure, an aging driving surface and lessen the pedestrian system gaps through the downtown corridor.
-The 2019 project work from the Red River through Broadway includes:
+The project is improving 50 – 60-year-old underground infrastructure, an aging driving surface and lessen the pedestrian system gaps through the downtown corridor.

-- Upgrade existing water main, sanitary sewer system and storm sewer
+- Upgraded existing water main, sanitary sewer system and storm sewer

-- Replace roadway pavement, traffic signals, street lighting and landscaping features
+- Replaced roadway pavement, traffic signals, street lighting and landscaping features

 - Widen pedestrian facilities on both sides of Main Avenue, with new pedestrian crossings

 - Added 78 on-street parallel parking spaces, where previously had been four on-street spaces available.